malayp717/emphasis_selection/README.md

 Given a sequence of words or tokens C = <img src="https://render.githubusercontent.com/render/math?math=\{ x_1, x_2, ..., x_n \}">, we want to compute a score <img src="https://render.githubusercontent.com/render/math?math=S_i"> for each <img src="https://render.githubusercontent.com/render/math?math=x_i"> which indicates the degree of emphasis to be laid on the word.

 ## Directory Structure
-- datasets/ -> contains the train and development sets
+- datasets $\rightarrow$ contains the train and development sets

-- BiLSTM_Attention_approach/ -> contains the model for 'BiLSTM + Attention' approach
+- BiLSTM_Attention_approach $\rightarrow$ contains the model for 'BiLSTM + Attention' approach

-- Transformers_approach/ -> contains model and ensemble files for Transformers approach
+- Transformers_approach $\rightarrow$ contains model and ensemble files for Transformers approach

-- requirements.txt -> contains versions of packages required
+- requirements.txt $\rightarrow$ contains versions of packages required

-- eval_metric.py -> contains the function for Match $_{m}$ as defined in task
+- eval_metric.py $\rightarrow$ contains the function for Match $_{m}$ as defined in task